hidesoon/latex-for-publication/README.md

 <img src="example.png" alt="drawing" width="400"/>

-I encourage more people to use LaTex, especially for the ones who need to write report regularly.
+I encourage more people to use LaTex, especially for ones who need to write report regularly.

 Here is a very brief guide of how to learn, use, and collaborate with LaTex if you are very new to LaTex.